engineering-collaboration/book/docs/book/collaborating-within-a-company/team-interactions.md

 As an example, we consolidate practices, presentation, and prose for *X-as-a-Service* documentation.
 Shared tools and standards help our engineers find relevant documentation and lessen the friction when onboarding new teams.
 Official support channels for *X-as-a-Service* teams ensure we identify repeated problems and reserve time for dedicated support personnel.

-During substantial changes across our organization we sequentially facilitate a large number of teams.
+During substantial changes across our organization we sequentially *facilitate* a large number of teams.
 After every iteration, we reflect and document how we may expand on our approach for future teams.
 Facilitating teams become more efficient by sheer practice.
 We update our material and demonstrations after every session and ensure all teams have access to the latest versions.

-Frameworks for successful collaboration patterns support coherent and ordered interactions between teams.
+Frameworks for successful *collaboration* patterns support coherent and ordered interactions between teams.
 By recommending the frequency and shape of collaboration meetings, we steer clear of chaotic multi-team free-for-alls.
 While we encourage direct messages between teams and team members, we ensure they are not the forum in which decisions are made.

 However, we can't (and don't want to) control all communication flow within our company.
 Designing team interactions creates blueprints for exactly that, inter-*team* interactions.
 Individual contributors will always need to send direct messages to each other across the organization.
-Be it for quick clarifications, asking for advice, or ranting about work problems.
+Be it for quick clarifications, asking for advice, or ranting about work.
 These back channels skip any bureaucratic processes and ensure our teams get work done faster.

 !!! quote "Why we mandate collaboration methods"
     *"Technologies and organizations should be redesigned to intermittently isolate people from each other's work for the best collective performance in solving complex problems."*